Where’s that damn kitchen towel? Do I even own a trivet? Can I just put it on the countertop? Do any of the above sound familiar?

 Granite countertops are like the holy grail of kitchen worktops.
 Everyone who’s anyone has granite countertops.
 But why?

 Well, the first thing to love about granite worktops is that they are 100% natural.
+Kitchen designers vouch for the timeless beauty and elegance of granite.

 Granite slabs are blasted from quarries in places like Brazil, Italy, and China.
 These hunks of stone are then cut into neater slab shapes by milling machines.